 Gravel helps prevent weeds from overgrowing around your foundation due to the gravel bed build process.
 A weed membrane is installed to help prevent unwanted growth when preparing the ground around the foundation for the gravel.

-Topping the weed membrane with a layer of gravel is an extra protection around the foundation that discourages weed growth.
-In turn, the foundation will not have to fight unwanted shrubs and weeds, creating minimal maintenance and tidy looking foundation protection.
+Topping the weed membrane with a layer of gravel is extra protection around the foundation that discourages weed growth.
+In turn, the foundation will not have to fight unwanted shrubs and weeds, creating minimal maintenance and tidy-looking foundation protection.

 It’s no secret that gravel aids in good drainage efforts.
-Using rocks for drainage around a house’s foundation helps prevent water from gathering, ultimately ensuring minimal risk of basement flooding.
+One particularly effective method is using rocks to divert water.
+By doing so around a house’s foundation, it helps prevent water from gathering, ultimately ensuring minimal risk of basement flooding.
+This method not only aids in drainage but also directs the flow of water, thus acting as a protective barrier for your home.

 Prevents Excess Moisture